Runic inscriptions: Scandinavian

 About 260 items in Elder Futhark, and close to 6,000 items (mostly runestones) in Younger Futhark.

 The highest concentration of Elder Futhark inscriptions is in Denmark.

-An important Proto-Norse inscription was on one of the Golden horns of Gallehus (early 5th century).
+An important Proto-Norse inscription was on one of the Golden Horns of Gallehus (early 5th century).
 A total of 133 known inscriptions on bracteates.
 There are several legible and partly interpretable inscription that date from the 1st half of the 5th century such as a Silver neck ring found near Aalen with "noru" inscribed in runic alphabets on its inner edge. others discoveries were unearthed around Germany, Denmark, Norway, Hungary, Belgium, England and Bosnia.

-The oldest known runestones date to the early 5th century (Einang stone, Kylver Stone).
+The oldest known runestones date to the early 5th century (Einang stone, Kylver Stone), although the Hole Runestone, discovered during excavations from 2021–2023, is dated even earlier.

 The longest known inscription in the Elder Futhark, and one of the youngest, consists of some 200 characters and is found on the early 8th-century Eggjum stone, and may even contain a stanza of Old Norse poetry.

 The transition to Younger Futhark begins from the 6th century, with transitional examples like the Björketorp or Stentoften stones.
 In the early 9th century, both the older and the younger futhark were known and used, which is shown on the Rök runestone.
 By the 10th century, only Younger Futhark remained in use.
+Greenlandic Norse developed several distinct forms, in particular a version of reið (R) with two parallel sloping branches that is found in 14 Greenlandic inscriptions.